Learn about service account misconfigurations and how to mitigate the risk the accounts pose.

-Inadequate management of service accounts can pose a security risk, as they may offer
+Inadequate management of service accounts can offer attackers an entry point to systems

-a service account requires elevated permissions, such as Global Administrator access,
+permissions, such as Global Administrator access, assess the reasons for this level

-advisable to assess the reasons for this level of access and minimize permissions
+of access and minimize permissions wherever possible.

 Examples of high-privilege permissions: